First impressions are everything.

 Brighten up your entryway space by adding a colorful floor to the scene.
 It’s a simple way to spice up the area.

-When dedicating an entire wall(s) to one color is too much of a commitment, try a colorful carpet that brings just the right amount of joy (and attention) to your space.
+When dedicating an entire wall(s) to one color is too much of a commitment, try a colorful carpet or rug that brings just the right amount of joy (and attention) to your space.
+Not sure which rug to chose?
+Have a look at our ultimate guide to chose a rug.

 Sometimes, a carpet won’t do.
-If you enjoy some pattern play, throwing some graphic tiles will have your guests in awe at all the floor play – and it will make your entryway seem larger!
+Therefore, think tiles.
+If you enjoy some pattern play, using some graphic tiles will have your guests in awe at all the floor play.
+In addition, the graphic tiles will make your entryway seem larger!

 Off the Wall

 For the minimalists out there, less is more.
-If you want to keep things simple, paint the walls in an exceptionally bright color to shed some light to the other simple – yet elegant – elements in the space.
+Similarly, if you want to keep things simple, paint the walls in an exceptionally bright color to shed some light to the other simple – yet elegant – elements in the space.

-So maybe in baseball the bench wasn’t all that fun…but in an entry way it’s all the world of!
+So maybe in baseball, the bench wasn’t all that fun…but in an entryway it’s all the world of!
 Spruce up your entryway by going a more casual route with a bench.
-They serve as a great way for your guests to get comfortable, and as a another surface for you to show your style!
+They serve as a great way for your guests to get comfortable.
+Similarily benches serve as another surface for you to show your style!

 How’s it Hanging? :